anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 3. How does removing volatility during data preprocessing impact the accuracy of stock price forecasts using the ARIMA model?

 # Tools I Used
-To forcast stock prices and impleemnt different trading strategies, I used the powers of several key tools & Libraries
+To forecast stock prices and implement ARIMA and different trading strategies, I used the powers of several key tools & Libraries

 1. **Libraries:**
     * pandas: For data manipulation and analysis.